traefik/traefik-helm-chart/EXAMPLES.md

 # Keep TLS certificates on persistent volume

-This example is using default StorageClass.
-You can set your own, if needed.
+This example is using the default StorageClass.
+If needed, you can set your own.

 In Traefik, ACME certificates are stored in a JSON file that needs to have a 0600 file mode.
 By default, Kubernetes recursively changes ownership and